syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-list.md

 ---
-title: Working with lists in PowerPoint Presentation | Syncfusion
+title: Working with lists in PowerPoint Presentation | Syncfusion&reg;
-description: Learn here all about working with lists of Syncfusion Essential PowerPoint Presentation Library and more.
+description: Learn here all about working with lists of Syncfusion&reg; Essential PowerPoint Presentation Library and more.
 platform: document-processing
 control: Presentation
 documentation: UG